 - 2 large eggs

-- ½ cup squash cooked and pureed; butternut, pumpkin or other kind
+- ½ cup squash cooked and pureed or canned; butternut, pumpkin or other kind

 - 2 tablespoons blackstrap molasses optional; see recipe notes